rsoury/buyte/README.md

 ## Getting Started

 1. Clone the repository `git clone git@github.com:rsoury/buyte.git`
-2. Install Node.js Depdencies: `yarn`
+2. Install Node.js Dependencies: `yarn`

 ### 1. Amplify

 1. Set up your Amplify Configuration
    1. `amplify configure`
    2. Make a `dev` directory under the amplify directory.
 In each directory (`dev` or `prod`), you can manage an environment for your Amplify configurations.
-We advise comitting these configurations to a private repository.
-These configuratons will include reference to components in your cloud infrastucture.
+We advise committing these configurations to a private repository.
+These configurations will include references to components in your cloud infrastructure.
       1. `mkdir -p ./amplify/dev`
       2. `cd ./amplify/dev`
    3. `amplify init`